pawelzeja098/DicomToPngMaui/README.md

 # Dicom To Png Maui App
 ## Description

-Extract images from dicom container
+Extract images from dicom container.

-##TO DO:
+## TO DO:

 -add and customize main page
 -implement uploading files